tolentino3575/Count-Repeat/README.md

 #Setup

 To View:
-Git clone this repository,
+* Git clone this repository
-CD into address-book-review/web,
-Initialize localhost server there,
-View localhost in browser
+* From terminal, navigate into Repeat-Counter folder, and then into web folder
+* While in web folder, initialize localhost by typing php -S localhost:8000 into terminal
+* In browser, enter localhost:8000 in website bar

 To Edit:
-Git clone this repository,
+* Git clone this repository
+* From terminal, navigate into Repeat-Counter folder
+    * Run composer install in terminal while in home folder (Repeat-Counter)
+        * Installs Silex, Twig, and PHPUnit
-Open with your favorite text editor,
+* Open with your favorite text editor
-Run composer install, composer update

 #Technologies Used:

-Php
+* Php
+* PHPUnit
-Silex
+* Silex
-Twig
+* Twig
-Atom
+* Atom
-Terminal
+* Terminal
-GitHub
+* GitHub
-Bootstrap
+* Bootstrap

 #Legal

-MIT Licensed
+* MIT Licensed
-Copyright (c) 2016 Erik Tolentino
+* Copyright (c) 2016 Erik Tolentino